-Applications for the 2019 program are now being accepted.
-This year's awards will honor science, technology, engineering, mathematics, and/computer science teachers working in grades 7-12.
+Nominations for the 2020 program will be available soon.
+This year's awards will honor science, technology, engineering, mathematics, and/computer science teachers working in grades K-6.
 Click here to nominate an educator https://www.paemst.org/nomination/nominate

 The National Science Foundation is currently accepting nominations and applications for the Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) program.
 PAEMST is the highest honor bestowed by the United States government specifically for K-12 mathematics and science (including computer science) teaching.
 Since 1983, more than 4,700 teachers have been recognized for their contributions to mathematics and science education.
 Awardees serve as models to their colleagues, inspiration to their communities, and leaders in the improvement of mathematics and science education.
 Up to 108 awardees may be recognized each year.